British LMP3 Cup

-The LMP3 Cup Championship (previously known as the Prototype Cup) is a British-based sports car racing endurance series, endorsed by the Automobile Club de l'Ouest.
-The championship is designed as an initial step on the ladder to the 24 Hours of Le Mans, as well as providing further opportunities for teams to run the increasingly popular LMP3 specification cars.
+The LMP3 Cup Championship (previously known as the Prototype Cup) was a British-based sports car racing endurance series, endorsed by the Automobile Club de l'Ouest.
+The championship was designed as an initial step on the ladder to the 24 Hours of Le Mans, as well as providing further opportunities for teams to run the increasingly popular LMP3 specification cars.

 An initial race was held at Snetterton Circuit on 8/9 October 2016, ahead of a 12-race season in 2017, featuring five rounds in the United Kingdom and one at Circuit de Spa-Francorchamps in Belgium.
 Following the low turn out of cars for the previous seasons, it was decided by Championship Organisers Bute Motorsport that they would shift its focus to its more successful sister championship, the GT Cup for 2019.
 However, it was noted that Bute Motorsport would continue to assess its viability, and would consider bringing it back, should it become viable once more.

 Rules

-The championship is open to LMP3 cars which are Automobile Club de l'Ouest (ACO)-homologated, each carrying an ACO-issued technical passport to ensure all cars meet the correct specifications.
+The championship was open to LMP3 cars which are Automobile Club de l'Ouest (ACO)-homologated, each carrying an ACO-issued technical passport to ensure all cars meet the correct specifications.
 Engines are supplied by Nissan, utilising the VK50VE V8 engines.

 The championship regulations initially stated that one of the drivers must be of Bronze designation, as specified by the Fédération Internationale de l'Automobile, though this was changed mid-season to allow Silver/Silver pairings, in an attempt to open up the number of competitors in the series.